MewsSystems/developers/jobs/Backend/Readme.md

 **Storing Configs**: Currenctly in appsettings.json but normally it would come from Azure Table Storage for example.

 **Exception Handling**: If the call to the CNB API yields an exception, the application throws an exception.
 						As it is an API, we probably don't want the client to just see a 500.
+Shoud we return a NotFound from the API instead?